arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/2-HiveMigration.md

 **NOTE:**

-Hive2 replication is not an option in this exercise because the tables in the MapR Hive database are transactional.
+Hive2 replication from MapR to HDInsight is not supported.
+Hive on MapR provides its own replication strategy based on MapR volumes.

 ---